 4. Lost Lake Campground And Resort

-Situated beneath the boughs of some of Mount Hood National Recreation Area & Forest’s tallest and most majestic specimen between Mount Hood itself and Lost Lake, Lost Lake Campground and Resort occupies some of the most prime real estate in all of Oregon, both in terms of the views on offer and its easy access to the area’s main attractions.
+Situated between Mount Hood and Lost Lake, beneath the boughs of some of Mount Hood National Recreation Area & Forest’s tallest and most majestic specimens, Lost Lake Campground and Resort occupies some of the most prime real estate in all of Oregon, both in terms of the views on offer and its easy access to the area’s main attractions.

 And while those attractions are numerous, the one that steals the show for most visitors is the imposing, pointy peak of Mt.
 Hood, which is particularly impressive and most photogenic from the overlook to the north of the lake in the early evening, when the snowy slopes and shapely form of Oregon’s tallest peak are reflected in the waters of the lake.

 Another worthwhile wander is on the Lost Lake Loop, a 3.2-mile hike that takes you around the shores of the lake through the forest of massive, ancient western red cedar, Douglas fir, and hemlock and offers up sublime views throughout.

 Other attractions around Lost Lake include biking trails, the forest boardwalk next to the campground, canoeing, kayaking, and birdwatching.

 - Sites available on first-come, first-served basis (but booking is available)